facelessuser/coloraide/docs/src/markdown/api/index.md

 /// define
 Description

--   Force normalization of a color's channels by cleaning up channels that setting hue to undefined if the color is achromatic. if `nans` is set to `#!py False`, the hue normalization step (setting hue to undefined) will be skipped.
+-   Force normalization of a color's channels by forcing cylindrical colors with negative chroma/saturation to their positive form and setting hue to undefined if the color is achromatic.
+If `nans` is set to `#!py False`, the hue normalization step (setting hue to undefined) will be skipped.
 Normalize modifies the current color in place.

 Parameters